nice-digital/bnf-gatsby/gatsby/plugins/gatsby-source-bnf/README.md

 There's no need to install anything else.
 Gatsby loads local plugins automatically, see [Loading Plugins from Your Local Plugins Folder](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/) in the Gatsby docs.

 The plugin gets its dependencies from the parent gatsby folder.
-This because it makes installing dependencies easier - you don't have to run `npm i` in both folders, just the parent folder.
+This because it makes installing dependencies easier - you don't have to run `npm ci` in both folders, just the parent folder.
 This works because of the way that Node resolves modules (see [Loading from node_modules Folders](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) in the Node docs).

 ### Configuration

 The plugin has the following configuration options.
 These should be passed in via gatsby-config.js.

-- `feedURL` {String} The absolute base URL of the JSON feed e.g. "https://api.somurl.io/v9/"
+- `feedURL` {String} The absolute base URL of the JSON feed e.g. "<https://api.somurl.io/v9/>"
 - `userKey` {String} The user/API key for authenticating against the feed
 - `site` {"bnf" | "bnfc"} Which site we're currently building